Use These 4 Mindfulness Apps If You Can’t Get Rid Of Your Anxious Thoughts

-Practising mindfulness means taking a step out of busy schedule and focusing on our thoughts in the present moment without reacting or being overwhelmed by them.
-When you’re mindful you are aware of what’s happening around you moment to moment.
+Practising mindfulness means taking a step back and focusing on our thoughts in the present moment without reacting or being overwhelmed by them.
+When you’re mindful, you are aware of what’s happening around you moment to moment.
 Seems simple enough right?
 It should be.
-But we’re often distracted by social media or worried about our growing to-do list that it’s difficult to spend time just focusing on the present.
+But we’re often distracted by social media or worried about how the future will pan out that it’s difficult to spend time just focusing on the present.

 Related: What Happens When I Work Too Hard?

-It’s easy to knock off mindfulness as another thing that only the hippies do.
+It’s easy to knock off mindfulness as some sort of woo woo practice.
 But with its wide range of benefits, it’s something you should consider doing too.
 Mindfulness has been proven to reduces stress, lower blood pressure and improve sleep.
 Anyone can practice mindfulness, it doesn’t matter how old you are, or what your religion or cultural background is.

 Not sure where to start?
 We’ve rounded up four apps which will teach you to meditate and live mindfully.